 Themis is Professor of Nanotechnology and leads the Electronic Materials & Devices Research Group of the Zepler Institute for Photonics and Nanoelectronics at the University of Southampton.
 He is leading an interdisciplinary team comprising 20 researchers with expertise ranging from materials/ process development and characterisation to electron devices and circuits and systems for embedded applications.
 He contributes ~10 invited talks per year and has organised and chaired the inaugural conferences in the field of memristors: IEEE CAS-FEST 2014, MEMRISYS 2017.
 He is member of 4 international committees, the IEEE Nanotechnology Council and contributes in shaping the International Technology Roadmap for Semiconductors (ITRS) as member of the SRC emerging research devices working group.
 He has contributed over 150 papers, 10 patents and has started up ArC Instruments Ltd, which has succeeded in being profitable (with no upfront investment) by selling memory characterisation tools to global businesses, standards organisations and leading research groups.
 He is also the Director of the Lloyds Register Foundation International Consortium for Nanotechnology (ICoN: www.lrf-icon.com), a £3M global initiative that brings together >50 doctoral students across geographical and discipline boundaries for building a safer world with nanotechnologies.
 He also serves as an 100A1 ambassador for the Lloyds Register Foundation.
 He has experience with managing large research programmes with his overall portfolio valued ~£10M.
 In 2017, he received a Royal Society Industry Fellowship for translating his latest scientific findings commercially with GSK.

-Kate is a Prince2 qualified Project Manager, who has worked at the University for over four years.
+Kate is a Prince2 qualified Project Manager, who has worked at the University for over five years.